michaelszymczak/jekyll-sandbox/app/_drafts/abstraction-less-can-be-more.md

 }
 ```

-- doCarefully is the old unchanched version.
-The perspective of this method was broaden, but introducing new abstraction did not require existing code to change.
+- doCarefully is the old unchanged version.
+The perspective of this method was broadened, but introducing new abstraction did not require existing code to change.

 - doQuickly decides not to care about this additional information.
 It's perspective is as narrow as doCarefully's perspective before we introduced the new abstraction.

 - doAsMuchAsYouCan perspective is as broad as doCarefully and on top of it, this method decided to make use of the new piece of information.
 It does not start a new task if the previous ones
 took more than 100ms and returns the control back to the caller (obviously it does not mean it will finish within 100ms)

-A decision what not to care about is made not only by the thing that implements the abstraction.
+A decision not to care about something is made not only by the thing that implements the abstraction.
 It is also made by a client of the abstraction.
-Thus, it is not only matter of hiding something.
+Thus, it is not only a matter of hiding something.
-It is actually a matter of perspective. **Think about a cylinder and a a cuboid.
+It is actually a matter of perspective. **Think about a cylinder and a cuboid.
 They don't have to hide anything, but one perspective (frontal) make them appear the same and other (from the top) - different**.

 ## Free lunch

-Inverting the claim made earlier, one can conclude that as we make ThingsToRun **less abstract**, it
+Inverting the claim made earlier, one can conclude that as we make ThingsToRun **less abstract**

 - increases the level of a client's control over the abstract thing that